xuty-007/GraphMechanicsNetwork/README.md

 By default, the generated data will be placed in a new folder named `data` under the current path.

+*Note:* On our CPU machine with 50 parallel workers, the entire data generation process takes from 10 minutes to 1~2 hours, depending on the complexity of the particle system (number of particles, sticks, and hinges).

 #### Model training and evaluation